 Forming an LLC in Tennessee

-Step One: Name the LLC
+Name the LLC

-Tennessee requires every business name to be unique.
-During business formation, the first thing you should do is do a business search on the Tennessee Secretary of State website.
-You cannot use a name currently used by another LLC.
+The state of Tennessee requires every business name to be unique.
+During business formation, the first thing you should do is a business name search on the Tennessee Secretary of State website.
+You cannot use a name currently in use by another LLC.

-Step Two: Select a Registered Agent
+Get a Registered Agent

-Step Three: File Articles of Organization
+File Your Articles of Organization

-- The limited liability company's name and address
+- LLC's name and address

-- The business structure.
-State whether the LLC will be member-managed or manager-managed
+- Whether LLC is member-managed or manager-managed

-Step Four: Create an Operating Agreement
+Draft an Operating Agreement

-An operating agreement is a breakdown of how the business will run.
+An LLC operating agreement is a breakdown of how the business will run.
 Typically, when an LLC is drafting an operating agreement, the following is considered:

-- The voting rights of each member
+- Voting rights of each member

-- The rules for meetings and voting
+- Rules for meetings and voting

 - Whether the LLC is member-managed or manager-managed

-- The ownership percentage of each member
+- Ownership percentage of each member

-- The responsibilities of each member
+- Responsibilities of each member

 - Distribution of profits and losses